jamendo/jamendo-contest/README.md

 The Jamendo API contest starts 11th April 2013 and ends the 9th june 2013.

-To get participate in the contest and get started, follow this steps:
+To participate in the contest and get started, follow this steps:
 ---------------------------------------------------------------------

 1. Read our contest FAQ http://developer.jamendo.com/contest/faq to be sure you undertsand what the contest is about.